 The Chicago, IL personal injury attorneys at Rosenfeld Injury Lawyers, LLC have years of experience helping the injured maximize their compensation.

 Discuss your medical negligence claim with a Chicago residential care injury attorney who will protect your rights and obtain the compensation you deserve.

 Assisted Living Regulations

 Typically, more than one governmental agency is in charge of regulating a caregiving home.
-The Centers for Medicare and Medicaid Services (CMS) regulates nursing homes across the United States through routine inspections and unannounced investigations year-round.
+The Centers for Medicare and Medicaid Services (CMS) regulates nursing homes nationwide through routine inspections and unannounced investigations year-round.